 Six Mistakes in Brewing Pu’er Tea

-Pu'er tea brewing is very particular; even the same tea can taste different depending on who brews it.
+Pu'er brewing is very particular; even the same tea can taste different depending on who brews it.
 We emphasize “brewing according to the tea,” which means choosing a brewing method based on understanding the nature of the tea, a process that involves continuous learning and practice.
 This process is long and challenging.
 However, during this journey, we can start by learning about common mistakes to make the tea more enjoyable.

 Six Mistakes in Brewing Pu'er Tea-1